tinylinden/k3s-sandbox/README.md

 ansible-playbook portainer.yml
 ```

-Installation state can be checked with:
+Installation is done when:

 ```
 vagrant ssh k3s-node-0 -- 'kubectl get pods -n portainer'
 ```

-when result shows that pod is ready:
+shows that pod is running:

 ```
 NAME                        READY   STATUS    RESTARTS   AGE portainer-5d4958459-s66fl   1/1     Running   0          34s
 ```

-Portainer can be accessed by navigating web browser to:
+Portainer UI can be accessed by navigating web browser to:

 - http://192.168.56.100:9000
 - http://k3s-node-0.local:9000 if [Avahi][avahi] is running on host system